querkmachine/beeps.website/src/accessibility-for-furries/audits/pebble.md

 - Level AA: An ‘acceptable’ level of compliance.
 This level is specifically referenced by various governments (including those of the US and UK) as their baseline for compliance with equality legislation.
 - Level AAA: Maximum compliance.
 This is generally only considered necessary for services that explicitly cater to disabled and special needs individuals, though some aspects of Level AAA are fairly easy to achieve and provide wider benefits.

 Today, I primarily checked for compliance against levels A and AA.
-This doesn’t mean that the social signifiers tool wouldn’t benefit from also incorporating aspects of level AAA, just that I did not consider the majority of level AAA criteria in the audit process.
+This doesn’t mean that the website wouldn’t benefit from also incorporating aspects of level AAA, just that I did not consider the majority of level AAA criteria in the audit process.

 It’s important to note that WCAG is a set of guidelines.
 There may be situations where technical limitations or the nature of how something is intended to work makes it impossible to make accessible.
 In these situations it’s recommended to list these as known issues in an accessibility statement.